-Under Italian law, the actual care and attention required of a Mediatore are the average, normal ones of professionals in his particular area / district.
+Under Italian law, the care and attention required of a Mediatore is the average, normal one of professionals in his particular area / district.
 This may be difficult to define with absolute certainty.
-An Italian agent`s liability for damages is subject to a 10 years overall period of limitation.
+An Italian estate agent`s liability for damages is subject to a 10 year overall period of limitation.

-- “ …The property is free of charges and prejudicial entries…” – The Italian Supreme Court has stated that a Mediatore is not under a duty to carry our any property searches, nor to check the legal title of a property.
-So, whatever the consequences, an Italian agent may not be liable…
+- “ …The property is free of charges and prejudicial entries…” – The Italian Supreme Court has stated that a Mediatore is not under a duty to carry out any property searches, nor to check the legal title of a property.
+So, whatever the consequences, a Mediatore may not be liable…

 - “..
 The property is registered in a particular class at the local land registry and is entitled to tax rebates ….” – The Italian Supreme Court ruled that, without specific, express contractual commitments, a Mediatore is not under a duty to check the local land registry, nor to check whether the particular proposed acquisition will benefit from any tax rebates.
 A Mediatore is not a lawyer nor a tax consultant.
-So here, again, an Italian agent may walk away without liability, whatever the practical consequences for the buyer.
+So here, again, a Mediatore may walk away without liability, whatever the practical consequences for / predicament of the buyer.

-- Defects of the property – Here the Italian supreme Court has held that the Mediatore was liable, jointly with the vendor.
-Where the particular shortcomings reduce the value of a property and could have been discovered by using ordinary diligence a Mediatore will be liable for the losses caused.
+- Defects of the property – Here the Italian Supreme Court has held that a Mediatore was liable, jointly with the vendor.
+Where the particular shortcomings reduce the value of a property and could have been easily discovered by using ordinary diligence a Mediatore will be liable for the losses caused.
 The buyer could then, also, withhold payment of commission … if still in time.

-Finally, it should be noted that Italian agents are under a specific duty to register preliminary contracts (Registrazione del preliminare), where the parties to the contract fail to do so, and to pay Italian Registration Tax (Imposta di Registro) on the sales they have facilitated.
+It should be noted that Italian agents (Agente immobiliare) are under a specific duty to register preliminary contracts (Registrazione del preliminare), where the parties to the contract fail to do so, and to pay Italian Registration Tax (Imposta di Registro) on the sales they have facilitated.